eeowaa/devtools-template/README.md

-The `devtools-template` project is licensed under the [BSD-2-Clause Plus Patent License](https://spdx.org/licenses/BSD-2-Clause-Patent.html), giving you unambiguous legal permission to use the project as intended, i.e., creating a new repository building upon the provided template.
+The `devtools-template` project is licensed under the [BSD-2-Clause Plus Patent License](https://spdx.org/licenses/BSD-2-Clause-Patent.html), giving you unambiguous legal permission to use the project as intended, i.e., to create a new repository based upon the provided template.

 Among other things, the [./configure](configure) script provided with this repository moves the [LICENSE](LICENSE) file into a separate [NOTICE](NOTICE)